eemed/sanedit/docs/impl-notes/buffer.typ

 a `count` field.
 The `count` field is the index of the multiple positions array we got at the function call.
 Now the pieces can again be uniquely identified and the mark implementation is happy.

+== Reading buffer in a different thread while making changes in another

+The buffer supports reading it while other thread is making changes.
+This is useful because now the buffer contents can be used with asynchronous jobs.
+For example we could send a job to save a large buffers contents on the background or syntax highlight the buffer.

+The functionality is achieved using copy-on-write provided by `Arc::make_mut`.
+This ensures the copies on different threads share most of the tree.
+Original buffer is already thread safe as it is never modified.
+Add buffer is implemented by allocating buckets of size $2^x$ that never move.
+Preallocating the buckets has a problem when inserting text to the add buffer, there can be a gap, meaning the contents are not contiguous in memory.
+To ensure we do not slice non-contiguous data while reading the tree, the pieces are always separate when appending to the add buffer cannot be done contiguously.

+== Searching

+Searching the buffer should be fast and with possibly gigabyte sized buffers searching should be supported forwards and backwards.
+The search algorithm used here is Boyer Moore.
+Boyer Moore is good at searching text that has a large alphabet and not much repeating.
+It runs in sub-linear time in the best case, and the performance increases as the length of the searched term increases.